Sealjay/wg-env-sustainability/documentation/EnvironmentalSustainabilityTAGProposal.md

 - Limit the scope of our activities by referring to the [CNCF Cloud Native definition](https://github.com/cncf/toc/blob/main/DEFINITION.md)

 ### Out of scope
-- Form an umbrella organization beyond CNCF
+- Form an umbrella organization beyond the CNCF
-- Establish a compliance body within CNCF
+- Establish a compliance and standards body beyond the CNCF

 <!---
 ### Under Consideration